-By: Catherine Atieno (Gender and Diversity Specialist, FSD Uganda) and Peter Kawumi (Innovations Specialist, FSD Uganda)
+By: Catherine Atieno (Former Gender and Diversity Specialist, FSD Uganda) and Peter Kawumi (Former Innovations Specialist, FSD Uganda)

 The drivers outlined in the blog are summarized from the originally published “Guidelines for FSPs on servicing refugee populations” by the UNHCR and SPTF.

 Protracted displacement: Uncertain paths to self-reliance in exile, HPG Commissioned report, September 2015.

 Information Centre about Asylum and Refugees, 2016, op.cit.